pakt-world/Frontend-Test/README.md

 The board's state should use Zustand Persist middleware in the local storage to retain changes across page reloads.

 ## Testing
-Unit tests are written using Jest and React Testing Library.
+Unit tests should be written using Jest.
 Tests cover key components and functions to ensure they behave as expected.

 ### Enhanced UI/UX: Add animations or transitions to the drag-and-drop interactions.